-To be considered as a living donor, a transplant center will need to conduct a psychosocial and medical evaluation.
+To be considered as a living donor, an individual needs to reach out to a local transplant center.
+The transplant center will need to conduct a psychosocial and medical evaluation.
+The evaluation process will help the donor understand all aspects of living donation.
 These tests are important to protect the donor and ensure the success of the transplant.
-The type of tests that will likely be conducted include: blood, urine, chest x-ray, CT scan or MRI, gynecological, and cancer screening.
-The evaluation process will help the donor understand all aspects of donation and will also highlight the medical and psychological risks.

 The National Kidney Donation Organization (NKDO) is an organization of Living Donors who help mentor those looking to donate a kidney as well as helping those who are in need of a kidney transplant.
 NKDO provides education and information to prospective living kidney donors.
 If you are interested in learning more about living kidney donation, please visit their website at www.nkdo.org.